freerange/site/soups/weeknotes/week-505.snip.markdown

 I was away on Monday on the last day of my RYA Day Skipper course, sailing in the Solent.

+Chris R, Ben and I spent most of the week continuing our work at [Trainline][].

 Chris L spent Monday doing some on-site data science consultancy for a client in Shoreditch and I think he had a productive day.
 Historically we haven't tended to do many short-term consultancy gigs like this one, because of the overheads involved, so it'll be interesting to see how this one pans out.

 Chris L was then away at the [Web Audio Conference][] in Berlin for the rest of the week.
 In case you didn't know, Chris publishes the excellent [Web Audio Weekly newsletter][], so get yourself over there and [subscribe][waw-subscribe]!